fabianmichael/kirby-markdown-field/README.md

 | size | String | false | `regular` | Sets the font size.
 Available options: regular, small |
 | scaling | Boolean | false | `false` (monospace) / `true` (sans-serif) | Whether headings should scale from 30px to 16px, or simply turn bold without any scaling |

+Note that you can choose to override only one or two of these options on a per-field basis, you don't have to explicitely set them all.

 ```yaml
 buttons:
   family: monospace